 Day 6.
 Mlilwane to St Lucia, South Africa Highlights.
 St Lucia River Cruise, South Africa.Crossing the border, we re-enter South Africa and make our way to St Lucia, the gateway the iSimangaliso Wetland Park, a UNESCO world heritage site.
 The parks' centrepiece is the vast St. Lucia Estuary, home to large numbers of hippos, buffalo, elephant, crocodiles, loggerhead turtles, pelicans and flamingos which we search for on an afternoon cruise on the nearby Lagoon.
 We return to our camp to overnight

 Day 7.
-St Lucia to DurbanThis morning, explore the town of St Lucia with its quaint shops and vibrant restaurants before boarding our overland truck mid-morning to Durban, famed for its golden beaches and sub-tropical climate.
+St Lucia to DurbanThis morning, explore the town of St Lucia with its quaint shops and vibrant restaurants before boarding our adventure vehicle mid-morning to Durban, famed for its golden beaches and sub-tropical climate.
 After settling into our accommodation for the evening, the rest of the late afternoon is at leisure.
 From trendy cafes and fun-filled leisure activities to an intriguing cultural heritage and gateway shopping opportunities, Durban has something for everyone.

 Day 8.
 Durban Highlights.
 Durban City .We have a day in Durban to explore this magnificent city.
 Experience the iconic Golden Mile, cultural markets and historic tours.
 The beach borders Durban city Centre from the Blue Lagoon.
 Here you'll get a taste of Durban's charm, from Blue Flag beaches dotted with sand sculptures, colourful rickshaws, waterparks and restaurants offering a variety of dishes including the Bunny Chow – Durban’s famed dish.
 Nothing beats a walk on the promenade to soak up the warm Indian breeze and the Durban sunshine.